BrenStro/AppDevPractices/README.md

 1. Navigate down into the newly created jar directory within the build directory.
 From the source directory, run `cd build/jar`.
 2. Run the JAR file using the command `java -jar RunEdgeConvert.jar`.
 3. The application should then launch successfully.

+## Help System
+** Please see the Deployment Strategy for steps on how to compile and run the program ** Once the program is running, go to the help menu on the toolbar to view the help options.